UBC-Geography/computing-resources/development-environments/README.md

 environment is through a JupyterHub service, like
 [UBC LT's Open Jupyter](https://open.jupyter.ubc.ca/){target="\_blank"} or [UBC Syzygy](https://ubc.syzygy.ca/){target="\_blank"}.
-Both playgrounds enable users to connect to and interact with Jupyter-based computational notebooks without having to install anything on their own machines.
+Both playgrounds enable users to connect to and interact with Jupyter Notebooks without having to install anything on their own machines.
 While convenient, these services come with significant drawbacks in computing power and will not work well in cases where computations are running on large datasets.
 For more intensive computational work either run [JupyterLab](https://ubc-geography.github.io/computing-resources/development-environments/#jupyterlab) on your local machine or access a
 [JupyterHub instance running on one of the Alliance's HPC clusters](https://ubc-geography.github.io/computing-resources/high-performance-computing/#jupyter){target="\_blank"}.